olvrcrls/weather-app-biz-mates/readme.md

 1. Navigate to **backend** folder and open terminal then run the command: `composer install && npm install`

-2. Run `php artisan key:generate`.
+2. Make sure you have configured the `.env` file on your local project copy and its database.
+To do this try running `cp .env.example .env` to have a copy of the environment configuration, the API keys are already pre-installed on the `.env.example` file.

-3. Make sure you have configured the `.env` file on your local project copy and its database.
+3. Run `php artisan key:generate`.

 4. Navigate to **frontend** folder and open terminal then run the command: `npm install`